adolfont/adolfont.github.io/index.md

 <a rel="me" href="https://genserver.social/adolfont">@adolfont@genserver.social (English).</a>

-**My emails are adolfo@utfpr.edu.br and adolfo.utfpr@gmail.com.**

-You can also send me a direct message on Twitter, Telegram or Instagram at adolfont.
+You can also send me a direct message on Telegram or Instagram at adolfont.

 <p align="center">
 	<a href="https://twitter.com/adolfont">